18F/join.tts.gsa.gov/pages/positions/18f-user-experience-designer.md

 - **Teamwork & Collaboration:** The ability to work cooperatively with others to accomplish objectives and build inclusive and mutually-beneficial partnerships.
 - **TTS Core Values Alignment:** The ability to work with integrity, transparency and resiliency in a civic-minded, high-impact environment.

-If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).

-If your resume does not support your possession of the competencies listed above, we may lower your score, which could place you in a lower category.

-Within each category, veterans will receive selection priority over non-veterans if supported by appropriate documentation.

 {% endif %}